FuelLabs/sway/docs/src/introduction/overview.md

 Contracts, predicates, and scripts can produce artifacts usable on the blockchain, while a library is simply a project designed for code reuse and is not directly deployable.

-Every Sway file must begin with a declaration of what type of program it is.

 See [the chapter on program types](../sway-program-types/index.md) for more information.

 ## Your First Sway Project
-We'll build a simple counter contract that has a single function to increment the counter and return the new value of the counter.
-We'll create a contract and script to interact with the contract.
+We'll build a simple counter contract with two functions: one to increment the counter, and one to return the value of the counter.

 A few pieces of info that will be helpful before moving on:
 - The main features of a smart contract that differentiate it from scripts or predicates are that it is callable and stateful.